Code-Institute-Submissions/chris9770-mumford-first-milestone-project/README.md

 ##Purpose

-The purpose of this website is to provide information on the band Mumford and Sons.
+The purpose of this website is to provide basic information on the band Mumford and Sons.
 This includes information about:

 1. Their history
 2. Biographical data